mortiz-code/check_domain/README.md

 ## Usage

 You can run the app to check domains in two modes, using interactive steps or using arguments.
-For domain use "-d" and optional flags are "-s" for DKIM selector and -b for BIMI selector.
+By default, the app will try to check DKIM with selector 'domain' and if it fails, will try with 'selector1'.
+For BIMI verification, it will use 'default' as the selector.
-By default, the app will try for DKIM check with selector 'domain' and if it fails, will try with 'selector1'.
-For BIMI proposes, it will use 'default' as the selector.
+Both selectors can be defined manually.
+For domain use "-d" and set optional flags "-s" for DKIM selector and/or "-b" for BIMI selector.
+Another way is using the interactive mode.

     └─$ python check_domain.py -h